tivrfoa/tivrfoa.github.io/_posts/2025-11-22-should-you-use-Rust-unwrap.md

 [https://www.youtube.com/watch?v=sJBaMJfxzYk&lc=UgyD5HQg3Ee3GvMOgZ54AaABAg](https://www.youtube.com/watch?v=sJBaMJfxzYk&lc=UgyD5HQg3Ee3GvMOgZ54AaABAg)

-In interesting discussion started on X, after Richard Feldman said:<br>
+An interesting discussion started on X about the [Cloudflare outage](https://blog.cloudflare.com/18-november-2025-outage/), with some people linking Rust to it, eg:<br>
 [The Cloudflare outage was caused by an unwrap()](https://x.com/rtfeldman/status/1990998613514752383)

 [![Richard Feldman unwrap](/assets/images/rust-unwrap/richard-feldman-caused-by-unwrap.png)](/assets/images/rust-unwrap/richard-feldman-caused-by-unwrap.png)

-This is like saying that a gun killed someone ...
-It was not the gun, it was the person that pulled the trigger.
+This is like saying that a gun killed someone… It wasn’t the gun;
+it was the person who pulled the trigger.

-We can't blame a tool that is well documented, because someone misuse it.
+We can’t blame a tool that is well-documented just because someone misused it.

 From: [https://doc.rust-lang.org/std/option/enum.Option.html#method.unwrap](https://doc.rust-lang.org/std/option/enum.Option.html#method.unwrap)